top of page

 ISI expects schools to actively promote wellbeing - not just respond to it

-Under the ISI framework, inspectors assess whether schools meet their duty to actively promote the wellbeing of pupils across four broad areas, drawing on the definition set out in the Children Act 2004.
+Under the ISI framework, inspectors assess whether schools meet their duty to actively promote pupils' wellbeing, drawing on the Children Act 2004.
+Schools need to show more than reactive pastoral care - inspectors want proactive systems, consistent pupil voice, and evidence that insight shapes decisions.

 What ISI inspectors look for